 If you instead brace them for the chance of something going amiss, more understanding and patience will be found.

-Onboarding patients to Banty Medical is incredibly easy!
+Onboarding patients to Banty Virtual Clinic is incredibly easy!
 Tap here to learn more about our telemedicine solution and all of its fantastic features.